 PE will take place on Monday morning and Thursday afternoon - It is beginning to get colder so I recommend that you have trousers and shorts in your PE kit.
 Earrings must be removed prior to lessons.
 Staff can not remove earrings but can offer tape to cover the earring.
 Children who are not able to remove their own earrings or have tape applied will not be allowed to participate in PE lessons. *

 * Further details on this are available in our policies section on the school website

-We will be continuing to report our weekly reading scores here so you can see just how well (or not) we are doing as a class at completing our 4 weekly reads challenge.
-Remember when you achieve 30 reads you receive a bronze reading certificate,i
+We will be continuing to check our weekly reading scores to can see just how well (or not) we are doing as a class at completing our 4 weekly reads challenge.
+Come on Falcons , let's aim high .

 A magical moment is a special event that you experienced in your life.
 It could be funny, thoughtful, simple or heroic, but what matters is that special feeling you experienced.
 I look forward to hearing and sharing your magic moments.

 The children of Annesley Primary School (Key Stage 2) have helped out the local community this week by planting hedges at Acacia Park.

 The school have taken an active part in trying to improve the safety and aesthetic look of the park by helping the council plan the play area and plant hedges.